 Costs specific to your course

 There may also be additional costs associated with your specific programme.
 This can include things like paying for field trips or specialist materials for your assignments.
-For example, if you're studying an art degree you'll be expected to provide your own materials for creating your art works.
+For example, if you're studying an art degree you'll be expected to provide your own materials for creating your work.
 You can check individual course pages to find out whether your course has these additional costs associated.
 You'll find this information in the programme specification.

 Your living expenses at university will vary according to your personal circumstances and choices.
 Here are some rough estimates of what you might be spending weekly:

 Budget: £158-£337 per week

 The majority of our halls cost between £140-£215 per week (including bills), depending on what kind of accommodation and facilities you choose.
 We also offer some self-contained studio rooms or rooms that can accommodate couples that will cost up to £337

 Private accommodation in the local area is relatively cheap compared to other parts of London, so you should be able to find affordable accommodation once you leave halls and start renting privately, but you should bear in mind that utility costs are expected to go up this year.